khandmo/resume_projects/DESIGN.md

 If any memory allocation errors or invalid keystrokes, the error messages will be logged with the `log` module with a description of what went wrong

 ### Functional decomposition into modules

-> List and briefly describe any modules that comprise your server, other than the main module.

 *Random*, creates random behaviour *HandleClientMessages*, constantly runs and accepts and interprets messages from client